Important Information about Visiting Inside the Library

 Health and Safety

-- All visitors and staff will be required to wear masks when they are in the building for the foreseeable future.
+- All customers and staff will be required to wear masks when they are in the building for the foreseeable future.
 If you are unable to wear a mask, we are happy to provide you with curbside service.